-Predictions are prone to error, and we proudly own our mistakes-that is why we are firm believers in the value of analysing why we missed the mark, to empower our way forward.
+Predictions are prone to error, and we proudly own our mistakes-that is why we are firm believers in the value of analyzing why we missed the mark, to empower our way forward.

-Below we present our 2022 forecasts, including what happened and what only came to fruition partially, along with my commentary on why some of our predictions were not fully realised.
+Below we present our 2022 forecasts, including what happened and what only came to fruition partially, along with my commentary on why some of our predictions were not fully realized.
+Victoria Albert VP of Marketing